theogf/MLExps.jl/README.md

-# GPExps.jl
+# MLExps.jl

-An all purpose package to run Gaussian Process Experiments, using config files Each project has a defined workspace, with a `init.jl` file containing.
+An all purpose package to run Machine Learning Experiments, using config files Each project has a defined workspace, with a `init.jl` file containing.

 - `create_workspace(dir)` create a workspace in the given directory